NicolaiLoeffler/de.htwg.wt.fivewins/README.md

 - Bootstrap
 - AngularJS
 - WebSockets

-Planned to use:

 - Polymer
 - Single Sign On
+- One Page Scroll
+- spin.js

 ## Demo

-Want to see how it looks visit the [Live Demo](http://secure-garden-5684.herokuapp.com/).
+Want to see how it looks visit the [Live Demo](http://five-wins.herokuapp.com/).